Parent Information

 Parents/Guardians and our student's families are an essential, deeply valued part of our TSD community.
 It is important to us that our families and are able to fully participate in their child's education.

 Texas School for the Deaf sends invitations to all annual ARD meetings 10 days prior to the meeting along with your procedural safeguards.
 If you are unable to attend the date and time stated on the notice, please contact your department supervisor and the TSD registrar.
-You may be able to participate by phone or by Zoom.
-Other non-annual meetings are scheduled at times and days that are mutually agreed upon by the school and parent.

 After the meeting in finished, the registrar sends a copy to the adult student, parent/guardian, or family member designated in our system as the primary caregiver(s).
 Each Local Education Agency is also sent a copy for their records as many school districts provide transportation or have referred students to TSD.
 If you do not want your local education agency (LEA) to receive a copy or be invited to your ARD meeting, please let the registrar know.